kunal592/BlogNity_v1/docs/blueprint.md

 - Smooth transitions via Framer Motion for all UI elements.
 Use toasts for all success operations (like, follow, bookmark, etc.).

+## problems to fix:
+#only implement/improve logics dont edit alter UI and other logic of the project.

+- check comment section, if user comment on blog it should list there wihout manual refreshing the site.

+- search bar is not working.

+- implement serch user feature in this project.

+- check the self follow and remove it user should not follow herself.

+- on profile section, at edit the updated values/data from user is not working means user enter updated avtar and bio but it doesnot reflect in there profile.

+- one user one view: now at dasboard total views counter there is a count of views where i want that if a user view a blog (ntimes) it's view count should be taken 1 only no more from that user at a blog.